SparkJiao/nimo-markdown-cv/index.md

 [[pdf](https://arxiv.org/pdf/2005.05189.pdf)]
 [[code](https://github.com/SparkJiao/Self-Training-MRC)]
 * The motivation of this study is that manually annotating the evidence in a paragraph for reading comprehension is expensive.
-* In this work, we propose a framework based on self-training, which supervises the evidence extractor with auto-generated evidence labels in an iterative process.
+* In this work, we propose a framework based on self-training, which supervises the evidence extractor with auto-generated evidence labels.
 * Our method achieves significant improvements on seven datasets over three MRC tasks.
 * My contributions in this work include the discussion of the idea, system implementation, all the experiments except those conducted on Quasar-T, and the paper writing of methodology.